-This resource can be helpful for working with any intern but it is offered by Extraordinary Lutheran Ministries (ELM) especially for internship supervisors and committees as they welcome the gifts of LGBTQ (lesbian, gay, bisexual, transgender, and/or queer) persons in our church by hosting them as interns.
+This resource can be helpful for working with any intern but it is offered by Extraordinary Lutheran Ministries (ELM) especially for internship supervisors and committees as they welcome the gifts of gender and sexual minorities (for example lesbian, gay, bisexual, transgender, queer, intersex, or asexual people) in our church by hosting them as interns.
 This guide seeks to complement the important work done by the ELCA's seminary internship directors.
-We hope this guide will provide internship supervisors and committees with useful information as the whole church welcomes the full diversity of gifted and called leaders to serve in our church, including LGBTQ persons.
-A companion resource written for LGBTQ interns themselves is also available.
+We hope this guide will provide internship supervisors and committees with useful information as the whole church welcomes the full diversity of gifted and called leaders to serve in our church, including gender and sexual minorities.
+A companion resource written for gender and sexual minority interns themselves is also available.
 Please contact ELM for a copy.